-A student found to be responsible for either an academic or nonacademic violation of the SCOC shall have the right to appeal.
-For cases involved harassment or discrimination, both the complainant and respondent have the right to appeal.
+A student found to be responsible for either an academic or nonacademic violation of the S.C.O.C. shall have the right to appeal.
+For cases involving harassment or discrimination, both the complainant and respondent have the right to appeal.
 Parties may appeal under the following grounds:

 - New information discovered that was not available at the time of the hearing

-- Procedural error occurred which affected the process
+- Procedural error occurred which affected the decision

 - Sanction of suspension or dismissal not commensurate with the violation

-- Title IX appeal of sanction not commensurate with the violation
+- Non-Title IX appeal of sanction not commensurate with the violation